The Wonders (film): Production

 Director Alice Rohrwacher based the movie on her memories of her childhood working for her parents, who were beekeepers.
 Rohrwacher stated that some parts of the film were filmed illegally, particularly the parts with the bees which they were not supposed to film for insurance purposes and which she filmed anyway on a national holiday when no one was around to stop her.
+She envisions The Wonders as the first part of a trilogy with Happy as Lazzaro (2018) and La chimera (La Chimera, 2023).

 Reception

 The Wonders premiered at the 2014 Cannes Film Festival to positive reviews.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 96% based on 72 reviews, with an average rating of 7.3/10.
 The website's critical consensus reads, "The Wonders offers a charming coming-of-age tale that doubles as a quietly effective tribute to a vanishing way of life."
 On Metacritic, the film has a score of 76 out of 100, based on 17 critics, indicating "generally positive reviews".